My plants die after planting

 - You’ve forgotten to water it!

-- the ground is so dry the plant dies
+- The ground is so dry the plant just dies.

-- the roots were left exposed when it was planted
+- Roots were left exposed when it was planted.

-- it is diseased or is suffering a bug attack
+- It is diseased or is being eaten.

 Right Plant, Right Place: